-P0 Did your company receive a Technical Assessment study through United Illuminating's [PROGRAM] program to determine the cost-effectiveness of installing the <MEASCAT1> equipment?
+P0 Did your company receive a Technical Assessment through the [PROGRAM] program to determine the energy savings and cost-effectiveness of installing the <MEASCAT1> equipment?

 [NOTE: A TECHNICAL ASSESSMENT IS A SIGNIFICANT STUDY OF SPECIFIC MEASURES.
 IT IS MORE INVOLVED THAN A FACILITY AUDIT]